psagan/slackbot-rubydoc/README.md

  ```
  script/test
  ```

+Short description about directories in lib:
+* **bot** - contains bot classes and bot related stuff like parameter object class
+* **client** - this directory contains client code: in this case this is websocket client - so it communicates with websocket (request and response)
+* **config** - contains config class to fetch config data
+* **http_communication** - contains stuff to communicate with http eg: to get content from external url

 ## About dependencies I had used
 One of the goals is to not use lot of external dependencies.
 The easies way is to just use https://github.com/dblock/slack-ruby-bot but it has lot of external